fengb/fengb.github.com/source/blog/2014-06-08-i-dont-use-semicolons.markdown

 >        |  abc       |  abc(0, 1)
 >        |  (1, 2)    |

-I would argue that Javascript handles most of these special cases correctly, but there are a handful of statements that confuse ASI.
+While most of these cases are obvious, there are a handful of statements that are ambiguous at first glance.
 Therefore, I have adopted another convention: statements starting with "`[`" or "`(`" gets prepended with a semicolon.

 Example: